rhysd/vim-llvm/README.md

 ==============================================

-This repository and its subdirectories contain source code for Vim files for the Low Level Virtual Machine, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.
+This repository and its subdirectories contain source code for Vim files for the Low Level Virtual Machine (LLVM), a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.
 LLVM is open source software.
 You may freely distribute it under the terms of the license agreement found in LICENSE.txt.